apiato/documentation/community/contribution-guide.md

 If you want to add new features or do anything else, that should be added to the next stable release, you need to pull the master branch and submit your PR there.

-`composer create-project apiato/apiato project-a dev-master`
+`composer create-project apiato/apiato project-a --stability=dev`

 2) Initialize git in Project A